 - Water-based PTFE dispersions using the same aqueous polymerization using more amount of dispersing agents with agitation.
-Water-based dispersions are mostly used in coatings ad film casting methods.
+Water-based dispersions are mostly used in coatings ad film-casting methods.

 Other salient properties of PTFE are excellent high and low heat resistance, electrical insulation properties, chemical inertness, low coefficient of friction (static 0.08 and dynamic 0.01), and non-stickiness over a wide range of temperatures (260 to 260°C).

 - The mechanical property of PTFE is also impressive but interior to other engineering plastics at room temperature.
-The addition of fillers has been proved as a successful way to overcome that obstacle.
+The addition of fillers has been proven as a successful way to overcome that obstacle.
 In its normal temperature range, PTFE exhibits some useful mechanical properties.
 Those properties are also hindered by processing variables such as sintering temperature, preform pressure, cooling rate, etc. Polymer attributes like molar mass particle size and particle size distribution can negatively impact mechanical properties.